-The new Kenneth B. Pyle Prize for Best Article in JJS honors the founding editor of the Journal of Japanese Studies.
-The prize–accompanied by a $250 award–will be awarded annually for a JJS research article published in the previous year.
+The Kenneth B. Pyle Prize for Best Article in JJS honors the founding editor of the Journal of Japanese Studies.
+The prize–accompanied by a $250 award–is given annually for a JJS research article published in the previous year.

 Articles eligible for this prize are evaluated for their contribution to supporting the JJS mission of promoting the highest-quality scholarship through publication of empirical and interpretive work on Japan.
 Consideration is given to efforts to contextualize specialized research findings in ways that articulate their importance for the wider field of Japan studies.